The Stranglers: 2010–present

 In 2014, the band celebrated its 40th birthday with a Ruby Tour, throughout the UK and Europe.
 In 2015, the March On tour had 18 dates around the United Kingdom.
 Where stage space allowed, a second drum kit was set up and Jet Black appeared for a set of four songs.
 A proposed gig in Moscow was announced and then cancelled due to visa difficulties, but a mini-tour of the UK took place in July.
 The band then played gigs throughout Europe, ending in November.
 In April 2016, they returned to New Zealand and Australia.
+In November 2016, the band performed in Tel Aviv, Israel.
+In an interview before the concert, bassist Jean-Jacques Burnel described Israel as the only democracy in this part of the world.

 Black ceased performing on stage with the band after some partial-set appearances in March 2015, although he remained an official member of the band until his retirement in 2018.
 Jim Macaulay appeared in a promotional photograph alongside Burnel, Greenfield and Warne for the first time in 2016 and has since been named as an official member of the group.

 In August 2017, the Stranglers performed at an outdoor concert in Hull as part of the UK City of Culture celebrations.
 In July 2018, the band played at the LUNAR festival in Tanworth-in-Arden.

 Greenfield died on 3 May 2020, at the age of 71.
 He had contracted COVID-19 while in hospital for a heart ailment.
 The band's 18th studio album, Dark Matters, features contributions from Greenfield and is also their first release following the retirement of Black.
 It was released on 10 September 2021, and entered the UK Albums Chart at number 4, the highest position since Feline in 1983 and their first top 10 position since 1990.

 In November 2021, the band began what was billed as their last full tour with their new keyboard player, Toby Hounsham, who played with Rialto, an English rock band formed in London in 1997, and subsequently Mungo Jerry for live and studio work since the early 2000s.

 After many years of health problems, Black died on 6 December 2022 at the age of 84.

 Although the band had billed their 2021 dates as their final UK tour, they continued to tour Europe in 2023.
 For 2024, a 50th Anniversary Tour included dates in the UK and Europe, and 2025 found the band touring Europe, the UK, Australia and New Zealand.